-- Equity: the tax rate should be a justifiable and based on the ability of the taxpayer
+- Equity: the tax rate should be justifiable rate based on the ability of the taxpayer.

-- Certainty: the amount of tax to be paid, when to pay it, and how to pay it should all be informed to the taxpayer
+- Certainty: information about the amount of tax to be paid, when to pay it, and how to pay it should all be informed to the taxpayer.

-- Economy: the cost of collecting taxes must be minimum and shouldn’t exceed the tax revenue itself
+- Economy: the cost of collecting taxes must be kept to a minimum and shouldn’t exceed the tax revenue itself.

 Impacts of taxation

 - The main purpose of tax is to raise income for the government which can lead to higher spending on health care and education.
-The impact depends on what government spend the money on.
-For example, it may be necessary public sector investment or it could be to fund the government’s debt repayment
+The impact depends on what the government spends the money on.
+For example, whether it is used to fund infrastructure projects or to fund the government’s debt repayment.

 - Consumers will have less disposable income to spend after income tax has been deducted.
 This is likely to lead to lower levels of spending and saving.
-However, if the government spends the tax revenue in effective ways, it shouldn’t affect the economy.
+However, if the government spends the tax revenue in effective ways to boost demand, it shouldn’t affect the economy.

 - Higher income tax reduces disposable income and can reduce the incentive to work.
 Workers may be less willing to work overtime or might leave the labour market altogether.
 However, there are two conflicting effects of higher tax:

-- Substitution effect: higher tax leads to lower wages, and work becomes relatively less attractive than leisure – workers will prefer to work less.
+- Substitution effect: higher tax leads to lower disposable income, and work becomes relatively less attractive than leisure – workers will prefer to work less.

-- Income effect: if higher tax leads to lower wages, then a worker may feel the need to work longer hours to maintain his desired level of income –workers feel the need to work longer to earn more
+- Income effect: if higher tax leads to lower disposable income, then a worker may feel the need to work longer hours to maintain his desired level of income – workers feel the need to work longer to earn more.

 - The impact of tax then depends on which effect is greater.
 If the substitution effect is greater, then people will work less, but if income effect is greater, people will work more